 - relieve swelling from retaining fluids

 People also often take supplements to protect their bones, like calcium and vitamin D.

 Statins are one of the most commonly prescribed drugs for treating high cholesterol in the United States.
-Studies show that they’re also effective at preventing heart disease.

 When high levels of low-density lipoprotein (LDL) or “bad cholesterol” are present, they can begin to build up in your blood vessels, causing a blockage.
 Statins work by blocking an enzyme in your liver that controls cholesterol production.
 Some are even able to help decrease the amount that has already started to form in blood vessels.

 Statins come in pill form and are only available by prescription.
 Your doctor will typically prescribe a statin if your LDL cholesterol levels are above 100 mg/dL and you have other risk factors for heart disease or are in a high-risk group.

 Seven types of statins are available in the United States:

 - pitavastatin (Livalo)